Flag of Madagascar: Historical flags

+Europeans were the first to plant flags in Madagascar, and the concept was adopted by the island's indigenous peoples after contact between the two.
+Portugal planted its flag in 1515, followed by the Netherlands in 1595 and France in 1602.
+In 1772, Count Maurice Benyovszky of Hungary arrived in Madagascar with 300 soldiers.
+He and his army fought against the Sakalava people, winning the support of the indigenous peoples of Antongil Bay, who proclaimed him their king.
+Benyovszky purportedly adopted as his standard blue flags charged with one or two white crescents, or a white crescent and two white stars.

 Red and white have historically been the predominant flag colours in Madagascar.
+The Antalaotra ethnic group of northwest Madagascar reportedly flew a horizontal tricolour of red, white, and black.
+When trading out at sea with people from the Comoros and continental Africa, the Antalaotra displayed red, white or black ensigns with Arabic inscriptions.
 The Sakalava royal family, which ruled the western Kingdom of Menabé (Menabé meaning "great red"), was divided into two bloodlines: the Volaména, descendants of the first wife of Andrianisara represented by red; and the Volafotsi, descendants of other women represented by white.
 The flag of the Antankarana Kingdom was a white field charged with a red star and crescent, a reference to the Antankarana people's Islamic heritage.
 Andrianampoinimerina of Imerina had his son Radama accompanied by two standards whenever he travelled: a white one representing the idol Kelinalaza, and a red one representing the idols Manjakatsiroa and Fantaka.
-After succeeding his father, Radama had his kingdom adopt a white-and-red bicolour, a combination of his personal standards.
+After succeeding his father in 1810, Radama had his kingdom adopt a white-and-red bicolour, a combination of his personal standards.
 From then on, it was regular practice for the rulers of Imerina to put their name and title in red lettering on a white or white-and-red flag.